-Sample Required Trace element free (royal blue top) preferred, EDTA (lavender top) acceptable
+Sample Required Whole Blood: EDTA trace element free (royal blue top) preferred, standard EDTA (lavender top) acceptable.
+Urine: sterile universal or plain 24hr collection

 Sample Volume 0.5 mL